trevor-vaughan/pupmod-simp-compliance_markup/README.md

 ### Selecting Which Profile to Enforce

+If you wish enforce multiple profiles, they should be specified as an Array.

+Items at the left side of the Array will override later items.

+#### Module Parameter (preferred)

+The `compliance_markup::enforce_profiles` parameter may be used to cleanly set, and override, the applicable profiles in Hiera (or your ENC).

+#### Global Setting

 You may enforce one or more profiles in parallel by setting the globally scoped variable `$enforce_compliance_profile`.

-If you enforce multiple profiles, they should be specified as an Array and items at the beginning of the Array will override later items.

 #### Example 1 - Standard Usage